tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Everyone from scientists to mystics seems to agree that before there was something, there was nothing, and then, presto, somethingness appeared in the nothingness.

-How big is nothingness?
+How “big” was this nothingness?
 Is there a limit to nothingness?
 If there is, how is that defined?
 If there is no limit, then is nothingness infinite?
-There are a lot of sticky questions around the concept of nothingness, which would explain why it's symbolic representation of the number 0 (zero) is a fairly modern invention.
+There are a lot of sticky questions around the challenging concept of nothingness, which would explain why it's symbolic representation of the number 0 (zero) is a fairly modern invention.

 ## Zero

 Zero was first recorded in Mesopotamia around 3 B.C., followed by its appearance in Mesoamerica to the Mayans circa 4 A.D., India in the 5th century, Cambodia in the 7th and China and the Islamic countries in the 8th century.
 The concept of zero didn't reach Western Europe until the 12th century, and even then, was not fully accepted as a legitimate number concept for hundreds of years.

 One of the conceptual challenges of zero is that this single number represents the antithesis of all other numbers.
-The other conceptual problem is that zero also represents the sum of all numbers!
+The other conceptual problem is that zero can also represents the sum of all numbers!
 See for yourself… just start adding all numbers together and don't stop until you get to infinity… (1 + (-1)) + (2 + (-2)) + (3 + (-3)) +... = 0 + 0 + 0 + ... = 0).
 I am not being hyperbolic here in any way, as this is an ongoing debate in both mathematics and philosophy, and many will claim that, in fact, 0=∞!
 We'll let the philosophers figure that out.
 In the meantime, to deal with the finite world of everyday life we have adopted the practice of simply ignoring the theoretical implications of  − ∞ + ∞=0 and stick to actual things, which are quite finite, and often have no negative equivalents, like the number of cars in Idaho or the number of tomatoes consumed annually.

-How it applies here is that we have the idea of zero or nothing, and the idea of everything not-zero or not-nothing, which is everything.
+How it applies here is that we have the idea of zero or nothing, and the idea of everything not-zero or not-nothing, which is every thing.
 The idea of zero being the antithesis of all numbers (and possibly the sum of all numbers as well), is equivalent to the equally challenging idea that all that ever did, does or will exist does so only due to the existence of nothingness (and possibly the result of all existence as well).
 Even just the oxymoronic phrase “the existence of nothingness” may be an conceptual impossibility.

 Nevertheless, we accept the story, in one form or another, that upon a time, before time even existed, there was an infinite void of nothingness, and then, badda-boom, badda-bing, something appeared in this nothingness… and not just any something, but the totality of all somethingness that has, does, or ever will exist.

 How many things other than zero are there?
 In theory, infinite, but in reality, nothing is infinite.
 Is the somethingness that was created in the nothingness finite or infinite?
-This was a question that plagued philosophy and science for quite a long time[3] until Einstein came up with a clever answer.
+This was a question that plagued philosophy and science for quite a long time<sup>[3](#ref_003)</sup><a name="rev_003">&nbsp;</a> until Einstein came up with a clever answer.

 According to Einstein's Field Equations, the universe is not infinite, but rather “finite and unbounded”, which is a clever way to say “infinite, but finite.”
 Think of the 2D surface of a ball.
 It is essentially infinite in that you can travel on it forever and never get to the end, but it is bounded, or finite, in that, it only occupies a finite space.
 The 3D reality that is our Universe is the same, according to Einstein, but like the 3D 'surface' of a 4D space.